osu-cs290-sp20/final-project-final-project-team-3/README.md

 The main page will have all of the legends on it.
 As a user clicks on the legend it'll go to a dedicated webpage for that legend.
 This webpage displays all the information of that Legend also providing pictures of the legend and their skills.

-All the LoL that exist in the game are listed down below:
+All the LoL that exist in the game are listed down below (147 Champions Counted):

 Aatrox
 | Ahri